bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 The tool automatically modifies the columns on the data source corresponding to the ``x`` and ``y`` values of the glyph.
-Any additional columns in the data source will be padded with the declared ``empty_value``, when adding a new point.
-Any newly added points will be inserted on the ``ColumnDataSource`` of the first supplied renderer.
+Any additional columns in the data source will be padded with the declared ``empty_value`` when adding a new point.
+Any newly added points will be inserted in the ``ColumnDataSource`` of the first supplied renderer.

 It is also often useful to limit the number of elements that can be drawn.
-Using the ``num_objects`` property, we can ensure that once the limit has been reached, the oldest point will be popped off the queue to make space for the new point being added.
+Using the ``num_objects`` property, you can ensure that once the limit has been reached, the oldest point will be popped off the queue to make space for the new point being added.

 .. raw:: html

     <img src="https://docs.bokeh.org/static/point_draw_keyboard_optimized.gif"
-     width='400px' alt="Animation showing point draw, drag, select and delete actions">
+     width='400px' alt="Animation showing point draw, drag, select, and delete actions">

 The animation above shows the supported tool actions, highlighting mouse actions with a circle around the cursor, and key strokes by